 For information on native vs. invasive plants in this region see this resource.

-Complete two more tasks either from the options below or custom solutions for your business.
+Complete FOUR more tasks either from the options below or custom solutions for your business.

 Establish an irrigation maintenance plan to ensure all irrigation heads are functioning properly, defective ones are replaced, and heads no longer needed are capped.
 Periodically monitor irrigation heads to make sure they are not spraying on hardscapes or the building.
 Or, use root feeder or water-aerator probes around trees and bushes.
 Even for the biggest trees, you need go no deeper than 18 inches, while 8 to 12 inches is plenty deep for smaller trees and shrubs.
 The probes get water precisely where it's needed and simultaneously create lots of little holes that provide aeration benefits.